-China warns India not to harbor illusions in border stand-off
+China warns India not to harbour illusions in border stand-off

 Chinese state media have warned India of a fate worse than the defeat it suffered in their brief border war in 1962.

 This month, state media said China's military had carried out live fire drills close to the disputed area.

-Reporting by Ben Blanchard; Writing by Michael Martina; Editing by Clarence Fernandez
+(Reporting by Ben Blanchard; Writing by Michael Martina; Editing by Clarence Fernandez)